php/phd/README.md

 Copyright(c) 2007-2024 The PHP Documentation Group
 ```

-To see list all available PhD packages:
+To see the list of all available PhD packages:

 ```shell
 $ pear remote-list -c doc.php.net